Apollo3zehn/vscode-twincat-st/src/sample/Errors/_errors.md

 - assignment: incompatible types

-- Assignment to VAR_OUTPUT C0018?
+- Assignment to VAR_OUTPUT
+    C0037: 'outy' is no input of 'FB_GdpFixture'

 - M_B()[0]; => Warning "The code has no effect.
 Is this the intent?"